Pelvic Floor Therapy Paulina Hills, MO

 Causes, Signs, and Symptoms of Pelvic Floor Dysfunction

-Pelvic floor dysfunction is a condition where you have difficulty relaxing and aligning your pelvic floor muscles for ideal function.
+Pelvic floor dysfunction occurs when you have difficulty relaxing and coordinating your pelvic floor muscles for ideal function.

 Signs and Symptoms